-Has demonstrated leadership in improving access to health care for the people in North Carolina;
+- demonstrated leadership in improving access to health care for the people in North Carolina;

-Has built successful partnerships with other providers to improve health care for communities; and
+- successful partnerships with other providers to improve health care for communities; and

-Has championed improved health outcomes for all North Carolinians, particularly those who are most vulnerable.
+- a champion in improving health outcomes for all North Carolinians, particularly those who are most vulnerable.

-2015: David M. Webb, EdD, of Wilson, North Carolina.
-For his leadership of Area L AHEC and his work to improve health care in North Carolina.
+- 2015: David M. Webb, EdD, of Wilson, North Carolina, for his leadership of Area L AHEC and his work to improve health care in North Carolina;

-2012: Eugene Maynard, MD of Benson, North Carolina.
-For his work at the Benson Area Medical Center, with a particular focus on his work with migrant and seasonal farmer workers in Johnston County and the surrounding areas.
+- 2012: Eugene Maynard, MD, of Benson, North Carolina, for his work at the Benson Area Medical Center, with a particular focus on his work with migrant and seasonal farmer workers in Johnston County and the surrounding areas;